THERE IS GOOD NEWS IN BUSINESS:

 The November 18, 2001 issue of Pacific Northwest magazine describes a number of Seattle area restaurants that have succeeded for years, noting why.
 It should be available on www.seattletimes.com.

 While in Seattle, retailers who want to know how to do things right should visit the grocery department of the Fred Meyer store at Overlake in Bellevue.
 They have signage at the end of each aisle, thus visible when going past the aisles.
 Simple, but rare.
-(The rest of the store may be a contrasting example of how not to organize and sign a store.
-Safeway in Canada have signs sticking out from sections down the aisle, and signs at each end though managers don't get the concept so obscure them - but deli/bakery and produce are like different stores, unorganized messes.)
+(The rest of the store may be a contrasting example of how not to organize and sign a store.)
+Safeway in Canada now have signs sticking out from sections down the aisle, and signs at each end though managers don't get the concept so obscure the aisle-end ones - but deli/bakery and produce are like different stores, unorganized messes.
+I've also seen an Albertson's store that really tried to communicate.)

 "If you don't do it right, you don't get repeat customers.
 We do it right." says Vini Vergeman, a builder of armoured conversions to normal passenger vehicles for security-conscious customers.
 (Vergeman's Ultra Coachbuilders, Corona CA. How literally did he mean that?)